sidecartridge/atarist-sidecart-gemdrive/README.md

 stcmd make DEBUG_MODE=1 RELEASE_MODE=0
 ```

-If you want to build a TOS file for testing with a Sidecart and an Atari ST computer, run this:
+If you want to build a TOS file for testing with a SidecarTridge Multi-device and an Atari ST computer, run this:

 ```
 stcmd make DEBUG_MODE=1 RELEASE_MODE=1